Ginxss/tfds/README.md

 ### height()
 *Runtime:* **O(1)**

-Returns the height of the tree.
+Returns the height of the search tree.
 ```
 int tree_height = tree.height();
 ```